FAQs for Integration Firms

 - Marketing: direct outreach on your behalf to architects, builders, and interior designers

-- Validation: the HTA's Budget Calculator may be used to validate your proposal numbers
+- Validation: the HTA's Budget Calculator validates your proposal numbers

-- Sales: HTA Certification lends credibility & trust in your company's abilities in a similar way that 5-star safety ratings validate an automobile's safety or how GIA certification establishes quality levels for diamonds
+- Sales: HTA Certification lends credibility & trust in your company's abilities in a similar way that 5-star safety ratings validate an automobile's safety or how GIA certification establishes the quality of the best diamonds

 - Sales: HTA Budget Calculator (embeddable in a dealer's website) educates, prequalifies, increases project sizes, increases number of subsystems sold, and causes consumers to shop around less